How Does 4WD Outperform All Wheel Drive

 However, driving a 4WD vehicle with the Transfer Case engaged full-time is not recommended due to the system’s inability to accommodate different wheel speeds between the front and rear.

-In contrast, AWD systems employ mechanical and/or computer-controlled electronics to regulate power distribution among the wheels, allowing them to be full-time.
+In contrast, AWD systems employ mechanical and computer-controlled electronics to regulate power distribution among the wheels, allowing them to be full-time.

 Three types of differentials allow a vehicle’s wheels to rotate at different speeds: